lancewood1/cloud-native-course-errata/README.md

 # Cloud Native References and Errata

-## Challenge questions

-### Push to the Cloud
+## Push to the Cloud

+### Knwon issues
+  - "python" app does not have correct dependency - you have to add the "flask" to the "requirements.txt"
+  - "ruby" application needs to change the Ruby version in the Gemfile

+### Challenge questions
   - Why, everytime you push an app, are the list of buildpacks downloaded again?
   - How many containers are needed for pushing an app?
   - Why do you see "container gets created and destroyed" as part of pushing app?
   - Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
 (Google "PCF how applications are staged".)
   - What is the "org"/"space" structure in your PCF installation?
   - Why do you have to use "--random-route"?
 What is the "cf push" option that lets you specify the hostname part of a route? ("cf push -h")
   - Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you re-deployed the same application with "cf push <app-name>"?

+## Logging

+### Known issues
+- Java applciation requires 768M

-### Logging
+### Challenge questions
 - Where should your application write logs?
 Is it a good practice write logs to a file?
 - What are some of the different origin codes seen in the log?